 While employees have to complete mandatory compliance training, customers don’t have to do anything they don’t want to do.
-Often, busy customers aren’t interested in adding more work to their plates.
-Many companies choose to incentivize their customers to drive content consumption so people will complete training.
+Often, busy customers aren’t interested in adding more work to their plates; your customer training program, great as it may be, simply isn’t a priority.
+This is why many companies incentivize their customers to complete training.

 There are many incentives you can offer to get customers to complete training.
-Incentives include social certificates and badges, gamification, rewards, and continuing education credits.
+Common incentives include social certificates and badges, gamification, rewards, and continuing education credits.

 Platforms like Intellum allow companies to present a wide range of training content to customers.
-You can upload any file type and link—copy, formal eLearning, video, PDF file, Word doc, Excel spreadsheet, etc. But the medium doesn’t determine content quality; the curriculum itself does.
+You can upload any file type and link—copy, formal eLearning, video, PDF files, Word Docs, Excel spreadsheets, etc. But the medium doesn’t determine content quality; the curriculum itself does.
 How valuable is the information?

 Before you add traditional incentives (or “bells and whistles”) to your customer education initiative, first ask the following questions to determine content quality: